maximilien/musings/blogs/ai/5.1/outline.md

 **Features**:
 - Visual hierarchy of communities → groups → agents
 - Flexible membership (agents in multiple groups)
-- Workflow targeting based on organization
+- Workflow targeting based on organization or agent's tags

 **Value**: Structure scales from 5 to 500 agents